marclemagne/dotfiles/README.md

 You will probably have to restart your computer after this.
 Maybe a few times!

+## Install Command Line Tools

+Install Command Line Tools in order to get access to git and other utilities

+Run: `xcode-select --install`

 ## Bootstrap (almost) all of the things!

 Run the bootstrap script: `./scripts/bootstrap.sh`